raspberrypilearning/mission-space-lab-creator-guide/en/step_4.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">

 We recommend that you always use the `logzero` library (for logging important events that take place during your experiment), even if you also write sensor data to a file..
-Once you've finished writing your program and you believe it provides the ISS speed estimate in the correct format and follows best practices like logging and handling errors, it's crucial to thoroughly test your program using Astro Pi Replay.
 </p>

 Once you've finished writing your program and you believe it provides the ISS speed estimate in the correct format and follows best practices like logging and handling errors, it's crucial to thoroughly test your program using Astro Pi Replay.